 How to Make Your Flesh More Willing

 The struggle was real for Jesus too!
-He just finished practicing what he preached to the disciples.
-His flesh was failing him, so he went to God to be strengthened.
-The Bible says, “And after going a little farther, He fell face down and prayed, saying, “My Father, if it is possible [that is, consistent with Your will], let this cup pass from Me; yet not as I will, but as You will” (Matt 26:39).
-The same God that strengthened Jesus is the same God that will strengthen us during our periods of weakness, trials, and temptation.
+He just finished practicing this same principle with the disciples.
+We learn in the earlier verses that his flesh was failing him, so he prayed to God to be strengthened.
+The Bible says, “And after going a little farther, He fell face down and prayed, saying, “My Father, if it is possible [that is, consistent with Your will], let this cup pass from Me; yet not as I will, but as You will” (Matt.
+26:39).
+The same God that strengthened Jesus when he prayed to Him is the same God that will strengthen you during your periods of weakness, trials, and temptation.

-Watch your emotions because the enemy will ‘attack’ when your resistance is low.
+Also, pay attention to your emotions because the enemy will ‘attack’ when your resistance is low.
 That’s why we use the acronym H.A.L.T.
-Don’t allow yourself to get too Hungry, Angry, Lonely, or Tired.
+Don’t allow yourself to get too ‘Hungry, Angry, Lonely, or Tired’.

 Your flesh will be more willing when it is well-rested, well-fed both physically and spiritually, and feeling at peace.
 That’s when your resistance will be strongest.

 “The prudent see danger and take refuge, but the simple keep going and pay the penalty.”
-Prov 22:3
+Prov.
+22:3

 “Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
-1 Pet 5:8
+1 Pet.
+5:8

 “So I say, walk by the Spirit, and you will not gratify the desires of the flesh.”
-Gal 5:16
+Gal.
+5:16

 “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
-1 Cor 10:13
+1 Cor.
+10:13

 “I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.”
-Rom 7:15
+Rom.
+7:15